chef/chef-web-docs/chef_master/source/aws_marketplace.rst

 -----------------------------------------------------
 After the instance has been provisioned and initial configuration has completed (usually 10 to 13 minutes) finish configuring Chef Automate and Chef server.

 #.
 Access the intial configuration page by loading ``/biscotti/setup`` route.
 Build the URL by prepending ``https://`` and appending ``/biscotti/setup`` to the IP address or public hostname that was automatically assigned to the instance when the Amazon Machine Images (AMI) was launched.
 For example, ``https://<fqdn>/biscotti/setup``.
-If you used the BYOL image the CloudFormation stack will have the setup URL in the ``Outputs`` section.
+If you used the BYOL image, the CloudFormation stack will have the setup URL in the ``Outputs`` section.

    .. note:: .. tag notes_chef_aws_ssl